 6.2 Can stir fry be made in advance?

-Yes, stir fry can be made in advance.
-Store it in an airtight container in the refrigerator for up to 3 days.
-Reheat it thoroughly before serving, ensuring that it reaches a safe temperature.
+Yes, store it in an airtight container in the fridge for up to 3 days.
+Reheat until hot before you eat.

 6.3 What is the best type of pan for stir frying?